 - Bankruptcy Filing Fee

-It is best to check with the bankruptcy court that will handle your case to verify the documents required to file an emergency bankruptcy case if you are not working with a bankruptcy lawyer.
-The remaining bankruptcy documents must be filed within 14 days.
-Failing to file the remaining documents results in the court dismissing your bankruptcy case.
+Thus, it is best to check with the bankruptcy court that will handle your case to verify the documents required to file an emergency bankruptcy case if you are not working with a bankruptcy lawyer.
+Therefore, the remaining bankruptcy documents must be filed within 14 days.
+Consequently, failing to file the remaining documents results in the court dismissing your bankruptcy case.

 2) How Can You Help Speed Up the Process of Filing A Bankruptcy Case?